Kiailandi/my-marketing-and-business-journal/README.md

 # my-marketing-and-business-journal
-This is a journal of my journey towards knowing more about marketing and business
+This is a journal of my journey towards knowing more about marketing and business.

 ## The Steps